Hours: 2 – 6 p.m. EST in NYC and 2 – 6 p.m. PST in LA (12 Consecutive Saturdays)

-The 12-Weekend Film Camp for teens (ages 14-18) is offered at our campuses in New York City and at Los Angeles, CA for individuals eager to learn filmmaking during the school year.
-The workshop meets for twelve sessions on Saturday afternoons from 2pm-6pm at the New York and LA campuses.
-Additional time may be scheduled for editing and production as needed.
+The 12-Weekend Filmmaking Camps for teens, held at our campuses in New York City and at Los Angeles, CA, is designed for individuals eager to learn filmmaking during the school year.
+The workshop meets for 12 sessions on Saturday afternoons from 2-6 p.m. at the New York City and Los Angeles campus.

 Make Films on the Weekend

-Students in the Weekend Filmmaking Camp will write, shoot, direct, and edit their own short films of up to three minutes.
+Teens in the 12-Weekend Filmmaking Camp will write, shoot, direct, and edit their own short films of up to three minutes.
 In addition, students will work on their classmates’ films as crewmembers.

 At the end of the camp, the final films are celebrated in a screening open to cast, crew, friends and family.

-Interested to learn more or apply today?
-Click here to request more info or download an application today.
+Interested to learn more about the 12-Weekend Filmmaking Camp or 12-Weekend Filmmaking II Camp or apply today?
+Click here to learn more about the application process.

 Please note that curriculum, dates, and prices are open to change.